Overview

 ### Prerequisites

-To build and run this project you need to have the following installed on your system:
+To build and run this project, you need to have the following installed on your system:

-- PostgreSQL – [PostgreSQL Downloads](https://www.postgresql.org/download/)
+- PostgreSQL: [PostgreSQL Downloads](https://www.postgresql.org/download/) lists

-- IPFS – [Installing IPFS](https://docs.ipfs.io/install/)
+- IPFS: [Installing IPFS](https://docs.ipfs.io/install/)

-- Profobuf Compiler - [Installing Protobuf](https://grpc.io/docs/protoc-installation/)
+- Protobuf Compiler: [Installing Protobuf](https://grpc.io/docs/protoc-installation/)

 For Ethereum network data, you can either run your own Ethereum node or use an Ethereum node provider of your choice.